On the consistency of supervised learning with missing values: Discussion and conclusion

 \section{Discussion and conclusion}

 We have studied procedures for supervised learning with missing data.
 Unlike in the classic missing data literature, the goal of the procedures is to yield the best possible prediction on test data with missing values.
-Focusing on simple ways of adapting existing procedures, our theoretical and empirical results outline simple practical recommendations: \begin{itemize}[leftmargin=3ex, itemsep=.2ex, parsep=.1ex, topsep=.1ex] \item Given a model suitable for the fully observed data, good prediction can be achieved on a test set by multiple imputation of its missing values with a conditional imputation model fit on the train set (Theorem \ref{theo:multiple_imputation}). \item To train and test on data with missing values, the same imputation model should be used.
-Single mean imputation is consistent, provided a powerful, non-linear model (Theorem~\ref{thm:imp_mean_valid}). \item For tree-based models, a good solution for missing values is Missing Incorporated in Attribute (MIA, \citealt{Twala:2008:GMC:1352941.1353228}, see implementation Remark \ref{rem:mia}): optimizing jointly the split and the handling of the missing values (Proposition~\ref{thm:comp_tree_theo} and experimental results).
-Empirically, this approach also performs well outside of MAR settings. \item Empirically, good imputation methods applied at train and test time reduce the number of samples required to reach good prediction (Figure~\ref{fig:consistency}). \item When missingness is related to the prediction target, imputation does not suffice and it is useful to add indicator variables of missing entries as features (Example \ref{example_mnar2} and Figure~\ref{fig:simu_mcar_nonlinear_multivar}). \end{itemize} These recommendations hold to minimize the prediction error in an asymptotic regime.
+Focusing on simple ways of adapting existing procedures, our theoretical and empirical results outline simple practical recommendations: \begin{itemize}[leftmargin=3ex, itemsep=.2ex, parsep=.1ex, topsep=.1ex] \item In presence of MAR missing values, Bayes-consistent estimate can be built by applying the Bayes predictor (on complete data) to data imputed via conditional multiple imputation, and averaging the resulting prediction (Theorem \ref{theo:multiple_imputation}).
+Thus, Theorem \ref{theo:multiple_imputation} justifies the use of multiple conditional imputation in a MAR setting. \item To train and test on data with missing values, the same imputation model should be used.
+Constant imputation is consistent, if used in conjunction with a powerful, non-linear learning model (Theorem~\ref{thm:imp_mean_valid}). \item There are a variety of manners to handle missing values inside decision trees.
+Among them, Missing Incorporated in Attribute (MIA, \citealt{Twala:2008:GMC:1352941.1353228}, see Remark~\ref{rem:mia} in Appendix~\ref{seq:MIA}), which works by optimizing jointly the split and the handling of the missing values is the most versatile, as it adapts to different missing data scenarios (see Section~\ref{sec:simu} and theoretical analysis in Appendix~\ref{sec:comparbre}). \item Empirically, the choice of imputation methods (applied at train and test time) may lead to a reduction of the number of samples required to reach a given prediction performance (Figure~\ref{fig:consistency}). \item When missingness is related to the prediction target, imputation does not suffice and it is useful to add the missingness indicators as features (Example \ref{example_mnar2} and Figure~\ref{fig:simu_mcar_nonlinear_multivar_miss2_rho5}). \end{itemize} These recommendations hold to minimize the prediction error in an asymptotic regime.
 More work is needed to establish theoretical results in the finite sample regime.
 In addition, different practices may be needed to control for the uncertainty associated to a prediction.